vicentematus/stacked-tabs-andy-matuschak/README.md

 ## Deployment

-Because we are using Bun as a runtime (with the File I/O operations), [Vercel just support Bun Package manager, but not the runtime](https://vercel.com/changelog/bun-install-is-now-supported-with-zero-configuration).
+Because we are using Bun as a runtime (with the File I/O operations), [Vercel is not an option because it just only supports Bun as a package manager, not the runtime](https://vercel.com/changelog/bun-install-is-now-supported-with-zero-configuration).
 Just [Render supports it natively](https://docs.render.com/native-runtimes), or your favorite VPS.